-Every organization that has more than five people needs an organization chart.
+Every organization with more than five people needs an organization chart.
 The organizational chart captures how the organization is structured, who reports to whom, and who is functionally responsible and accountable for each task.
 When a company is small, people often wear many hats.
-They are busy doing a lot of different things, but likely not accountable for specific functions.
+They are busy doing a lot of different things but likely not responsible for specific functions.
 A company without an organization chart is potentially an entity that is busy but chaotic and focused on getting things done now with a potential accountability gap.

 Step 2: ORGANIGRAM©

 If an organization has an organization chart, how current is it?
-In a start-up-to-growth company, things change so rapidly, that the organization chart can become obsolete every few months.
-It needs to be continually reviewed and updated so it reflects the current business environment.
-In addition to a traditional organization chart, you need to enhance it with a robust organigram that describes how the organization really works.
-An organigram captures the informal way an organization really operates.
+In a start-up-to-growth company, things change so rapidly that the organization chart can become obsolete every few months.
+It must be continually reviewed and updated to reflect the current business environment.
+In addition to a traditional organization chart, you need to enhance it with a robust organigram that describes how the organization works.
+An organigram captures the informal way an organization operates.
 Who interacts with whom across the hierarchy lines of an organization chart?
 While an organization chart looks organized, an organigram looks like spaghetti with multiple lines crossing the entire organization chart.
 The organigram addresses this response: “Here is the organization chart, but let me tell you how it really works around here.”

 Step 3: JOB DESCRIPTIONS – THE 4 R’S - REAL, ROBUST, RELEVANT & REVIEWED

 What are the real uses for job descriptions?
-Job descriptions are foundational pillars that help define what people do and, when used in conjunction with the organization chart and the organigram, job descriptions define jobs and functions along accountability lines.
+Job descriptions are foundational pillars that help define what people do.
+Job descriptions define jobs and functions along accountability lines when used in conjunction with the organization chart and the organigram.
 Job descriptions should be specific and detailed enough to truly describe the job.
-Employees need to sign and date a job description to demonstrate that they understand what is expected of them.
-Doing this eliminates the statement every manager does not want to hear from their employee, “I didn’t know that was my job”.
+Employees should sign and date a job description to demonstrate that they understand what is expected of them.
+Doing this eliminates the statement every manager does not want to hear from their employee, “I didn’t know that was my job.”

-In addition to HR, job descriptions need to be in the hands of both managers and employees, and not only reside in the HR department.
+In addition to HR, job descriptions need to be in the hands of managers and employees and not only in the HR department.
 HR is not responsible for getting the work done.
 Managers and employees are.

-Real, robust, relevant and reviewed job descriptions are both dynamic and strategic and need to be continually reviewed to ensure they stay current and relevant to strategic goals.
+Real, robust, and relevant - job descriptions are dynamic and strategic and must be continually reviewed to ensure they stay current and relevant to strategic goals.
 When they are done well, your organization should use them for the following organizational functions:

 - Interviewing & Hiring